Countdown (Polystyle Publications): The Man From TV Action

 Art editor Roger Perry was often present at filmings of Doctor Who, and finding a suitable picture from the files to go with a feature written about the recording was easy, and also gave the magazine a feeling of greater flexibility.
 Additional "filler pages" typically took the form of a competition (giving away items such as Airfix construction kits), or something quick and easy to write such as a hastily penned "profile" by Peter Levy.

 One of these last-minute filler pages had come about after Perry needed to attend a funeral in Stuttgart.
 Several months earlier, on a particularly blustery day in late March 1972, Perry had driven down to Pegwell Bay in East Kent, taking with him science writer Dan Lloyd, who from 1959 through to 1968 had been Eagle magazine's chief sub-editor.
 It had been Lloyd's plan to create an in-depth feature on hovercraft but at Pegwell Bay, gale-force winds had prevented the hovercraft from flying.
-"Hoverlloyd" had been very cautious, as earlier that same month – on 4 March 1972 – an SR.N6 traveling from Ryde, Isle of Wight, to Portsmouth had overturned in similar winds on the Solent, killing five of the 27 passengers.
+"Hoverlloyd" had been very cautious, as earlier that same month – on 4 March 1972 – an SR.N6 travelling from Ryde, Isle of Wight, to Portsmouth had overturned in similar winds on the Solent, killing five of the 27 passengers.
 The freak accident had happened just 400 yards off Southsea beach.
 To compensate for their disappointment, Lloyd's press officer suggested that when they next were in the vicinity, Lloyd and Perry would be most welcome to be given a free ride over to France.

 Perry telephoned Lloyd's press officer and was immediately invited to the launching of the company's third SR.N4 craft.
 The launching would be blessed by the inventor of the hovercraft, Sir Christopher Cockerell, CBE.
 Taking assistant art editor Bill Kidd along as staff photographer, Perry found he had enough material to create the first in a long line of The Man From TV Action features.

 This was not the first time that Perry had been involved in this type of informative journalism.
 In 1961, while employed as a designer on Eagle, Perry's image had been used in a weekly continuity strip called The Roving Reporter.
 Although Perry never actually left the confines of his office, the illustrations created, by (amongst others) Countdown artists John M. Burns and Eric Kincaid (better known for his Toad of Toad Hall and Riverbank Tales), gave the impression that Perry (a.k.a.
 Larry Line) was always out and about somewhere in the ever-expanding world.